snakemake-workflows/snakemake-workflow-template/README.md

 `profiles/<cluster or cloud name>/config.yaml`

-This configuration file should contain the workflow profile with its resource specification for a particular execution environment (cluster or cload).
+This configuration file should contain the workflow profile with its resource specification for a particular execution environment (cluster or cloud).
 You may include a readme file next to point out pitfalls or other aspects worth a user's consideration.

 ## Authors